mahaley22/Uncertainty-Sampling/index.md

 ## Conclusions:
 This is an illustration (with graphs even!) of using uncertainty in ML, using ML as an example.
 This type of exploration can lead to better Error analysis:
-1. Uncertainty is positively correlated with True Negatives.
+1. Uncertainty is positively correlated with True Negatives; both as an aid for human correct and for the purposes of error analysis and iterating on the model itself.
 2. Interpretibility is aided to some extent with score graphs and "runner-up" token translations
-3. Better exploration and sampling with for underfitting and variance.
+3. We present a bit of tooling for (better, easier?) exploration and sampling with for underfitting and variance.
 Even if a translation output matches a reference translation, uncertainty can be used for analysis and sampling.
 3. Part of an early stage of a virtuous cycle of model-based Active Learning, with new fixed reference translations to improve our ground truth for training/dev/test, as well as prioritizing the team's

 ## References: